|

 -

-ethnographic exhibiting the Culture of the local people.
-On display are various
+exhibiting the Culture of the local people.
+On display are

-tools, artefacts, local geology, stuffed mammals and birds.
+various tools, artefacts, local geology, stuffed mammals and

-Besides the museum has a traditional homestead, a crocodile and snake
+birds.
+Besides the museum has a traditional homestead, a

 -